LeafLIMS/LIMS-Backend/README.md

 ## Setting up a development environment

 - Download this repository to your system
-- Create a virtual environment in the directory: `pyvenv env`
+- Create a virtual environment in the directory: `python3 -m venv env`
 - Install the dependencies: `env/bin/pip install -r requirements.txt`
-- Create a database in postgreSQL (called lims for ease)
+- Create a database in postgreSQL.
+By default this is called "lims", if you may need to change this if you call it something different in the run server file.
 - Migrate the database tables: `env/bin/python manage.py migrate`
 - Set up the audit trail tables: `env/bin/python manage.py createinitialrevisions`
 - Create a superuser `env/bin/python manage.py createsuperuser` so you can log in
-- Create a run file that contains the correct environmental variables (an example is provided below)
+- Create a run file that contains the correct environmental variables (an example is provided below, this will be referred to by the name "runserver")

 ```
 #!/bin/bash